 - 13.1.
 Child sexual exploitation is a form of sexual abuse where children are sexually exploited for money, power or status.
 More information and the indicators of CSE is set out in appendix 3.
-CSE can happen online and offline and all staff should be aware of the link between online safety and vulnerability to CSE. - 13.2.
+School staff members will be aware of and look for the key indicators of CSE; CSE can happen online and offline and all staff should be aware of the link between online safety and vulnerability to CSE. - 13.2.
 Any concerns that a child is being or is at risk of being sexually exploited should be passed without delay to the DSL.
 We are aware there is a clear link between regular school absence/truanting and CSE.
 Staff should consider a child to be at potential CSE risk in the case of regular school absence/truanting and make reasonable enquiries with the child and parents to assess this risk. - 13.3.
-The DSL will use the Screening Tool8 on all occasions when there is a concern that a child is being or is at risk of being sexually exploited or where indicators have been observed that are consistent with a child who is being or who is at risk of being sexually exploited. - 13.4.
-In all cases if the tool identified any level of concern (green, amber or red) the DSL should contact their local Referral, Intervention and Assessment team and email the completed CSE Screening Tool along with a Multi-Agency Referral Form (MARF).
-If a child is in immediate danger the police should be called on 999.
+The DSL will use the Screening Tool8 on all occasions when there is a concern that a child is being or is at risk of being sexually exploited or where indicators have been observed that are consistent with a child who is being or who is at risk of being sexually exploited.